finos/FDC3/docs/api/api-spec.md

 Applications need to let the system know the Intents they can support.
 Typically, this is done via registration with the App Directory.
 It is also possible for Intents to be registered at the application level as well to support ad-hoc registration which may be helpful at development time.
 While, dynamic registration is not part of this specification, a Desktop Agent agent may choose to support any number of registration paths.

 #### Compliance with Intent Standards
 Intents represent a contract with expected behavior if an app asserts that it supports the intent.
-Where this contract is enforcable by schema (for example, return object types),the FDC3 API implementation should enforce compliance and return an error if the interface is not met.
+Where this contract is enforceable by schema (for example, return object types), the FDC3 API implementation should enforce compliance and return an error if the interface is not met.

 It is expected that App Directories will also curate listed apps and ensure that they are complying with declared intents.